Protect Your Homeworkers

 If you’d prefer to equip your homeworkers with a dedicated personal safety device, you can choose from:

-Perfect for home or remote workers who need a safety device inside and outside of working hours
+- SoloProtect Curve: Sleek and modern.
+Perfect for home or remote workers who need a safety device inside and outside of working hours.

-This fob design works well for those active home or remote workers who spend time outdoors.
+- SoloProtect Shield: Water and dustproof.
+This design works well for those active home or remote workers who spend time outdoors.

 If you’re unsure whether a lone working device or personal safety app is the right choice for protecting your homeworkers, take a look at our helpful article which explains some important considerations: